M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Experiments

 \section{Experiments}

 We conduct several experiments to evaluate the performance of the proposed M2R2 multimodal feature extractor.
-First, we compare the performance of the multimodal M2R2 features to several state-of-the-art temporal action segmentation approaches and video feature extractors.
-Next, we conduct extensive ablation studies to assess the impact of each modality and loss term on the robustness of the learned features.
+First, we compare the performance of the multimodal M2R2 features to several state-of-the-art temporal action segmentation approaches. {\newtext Next, we evaluate the generalization of the proposed M2R2 feature extractor to new datasets.
+Finally,} we conduct extensive ablation studies to assess the impact of each modality on the robustness of the learned features.